Richemont investor Bluebell rejects luxury group's arguments against board candidate

 ZURICH, Aug 16 (Reuters) - Richemont CFR.S investor Bluebell Capital Partners on Tuesday rejected claims by the Cartier jewellery maker that its candidate for the luxury company's board would not act independently.

-"The reasons indicated by Richemont’s Chairman Mr. Johann Rupert against the designation and appointment of Mr. Trapani are specious and unreasonable," Bluebell said in a statement, adding Trapani had ceased to hold "any executive position, directorship and advisory role" at Richemont rival LVMH LVHM.PA in 2016.
+"The reasons indicated by Richemont’s Chairman Mr. Johann Rupert against the designation and appointment of Mr. Trapani are specious and unreasonable," the London-based investment firm said in a statement, adding Trapani had ceased to hold "any executive position, directorship and advisory role" at Richemont rival LVMH LVHM.PA in 2016.

-Richemont on Monday urged shareholders to vote against appointing Bluebell co-founder, Francesco Trapani, to the luxury goods firm's board at the annual general meeting on Sept.
+Richemont on Monday urged shareholders to vote against appointing Bluebell co-founder Francesco Trapani to its board at the annual general meeting on Sept.
 7, citing his links to LVMH.

+Bluebell pointed to Richemont's recent appointment of a former Hermes HRMS.PA executive as an independent director and said a Swiss corporate governance code recommended a cooling off period of only three years.

+It also said Richemont's board lacked an independent director with "core skills in hard luxury" and said Trapani's expertise in luxury watches and jewellery would be "an invaluable asset" to Richemont.

 ((silke.koltrowitz@thomsonreuters.com; +41 41 528 3638;))